carlanj/Drone_RL/README.md

 - **DQN** learned to reach goals and avoid collisions using only discrete motion primitives.
 It converged quickly in structured layouts.
 - **DDPG** showed precise control in continuous space but demanded more care in tuning noise, stability, and update cadence.

 Both conservative (slower, smoother control loops) and aggressive (faster, higher-speed, tighter response) settings were tested.
-Agents in both regimes were able to reach the goal region and perform controlled landings in simulation:contentReference[oaicite:24]{index=24}.
+Agents in both regimes were able to reach the goal region and perform controlled landings in simulation

 ---